-- a) Interest in Claims- directly or indirectly, receive or agree to receive any compensation for any services rendered or to be rendered, either by himself or any another, in relation to any proceeding, contract, claim, controversy, charge, accusation or arrest, or other matter in which the government of the Virgin Islands is a party or directly or indirectly interested, before any department or agency of the government; - b) Presentation of Claims- act as an agent or attorney for prosecuting any claim against the Government of the Virgin Islands, or aid or assist in the prosecution or support of any such claim otherwise than in the proper discharge of this official duties, or receive any gratuity, or any share of or interest in any such claim in consideration of assistance in the prosecution of such claim; - c) Adverse Interest-being directly or indirectly interested in the pecuniary profits or contracts of any corporation, join-stock company, or association, or any firm or partnership, or other business entity, act as an officer or agent of the government of the Virgin Islands for the transaction of business with such business entity; - d) Outside Employment-engage in outside employment or other outside activity not compatible with the full and proper discharge of the responsibilities or duties of his office.
-Abuse of leave privileges to engage in outside e work shall be treated as an interference with official performance of duty.
-While an officer or employee is not prohibited from performing outside work solely because the work is of the same general nature as the work he performs for the Government, no such officer or employee may perform work for compensation outside the government service: - 1. if the work is such that he is required to do it as a part of his regular duties: or - 2. if the work involves active proprietary management of a business closely related to the business closely related to the official work of the officer or employee; or - 3. if the work relates to any matter in which the Government has an interest directly or indirectly; or - 4. if the work is to be performed while an officer or employee is on duty; or - 5. if the work is of such a nature that may reasonably be construed by the public to be the official act of the Government; or
+- Engage in outside employment or other outside activity incompatible with the full and proper discharge of official responsibilities or duties.
+Abuse of leave privileges to engage in outside work shall be treated as an interference with official performance of duty. - While the GVI does not prohibit officers or employees from performing outside work solely because the work is of the same general nature as the work performed in their official capacity for the Government, no such officer or employee may perform work for compensation outside of their official capacity in the government service: - 1.
+If the work is required to be done as a part of regular official duties; or - 2.
+If the work involves active proprietary management of a business; or closely related to the official work of the officer or employee; or - 3.
+If the work relates to any matter in which the Government has an interest directly or indirectly; or - 4.
+If the work is to be performed while an officer or employee is on duty; or - 5.
+If the work may reasonably be construed by the public to be an official act of the Government; or - 6.
+If the work involves the use of the Government facilities, equipment, supplies, or resources of any kind; or - 7.
+If the work involves the use of official information which is not available to the public.